 Being outdoors promotes creativity.
 Whether you are a child building a treehouse or an adult planning a new book, contact with nature will inspire you to think differently.

-Research by Stanford University found that when people spend time in the natural environment, they can perceive time differently.
+Research by Stanford University found that when people spend time in natural environments, they can perceive time differently.
 Time may feel longer than if you were in the office.
 Without the pressure of time or lack of, we are free to exercise our creativity.

 10. Save money